-Disposal of equipment to staff should not be undertaken without prior agreement from the Chief Executive Officer in consultation with the director of finance, business and operations who will consider the potential for sale/scrap value and any the wiping of any computer equipment of licences/software.
+Disposal of equipment to staff should not be undertaken without prior formal approval by the CEO in consultation with the CFO who will consider the potential for sale/scrap value and any the wiping of any computer equipment of licences/software.

 The Trust is expected to reinvest the proceeds from all asset sales for which capital grant was paid in other Trust assets.
-If the sale proceeds are not reinvested then the Trust must repay to the DfE a proportion of the sale proceeds.
+If the sale proceeds are not reinvested, then the Trust must repay to the DfE a proportion of the sale proceeds.

 All disposals of land require approval from the Trust Board in advance of seeking approval from the Secretary of State.

-10.4 Loan of Assets Items of Trust property must not be removed from the Trust/School premises without the prior approval of the Chief Executive Officer via the executive headteacher/ headteacher/head of school.
+10.4 Loan of Assets

+Items of Trust property must not be removed from the Trust/School premises without the prior approval of the CEO via the Executive Leader/Head of School.
 A record of the loan must be recorded in a loan book and booked back in when it is returned.

 If assets are on loan for an extended period of time or to a single member of staff on a regular basis this situation may give rise to a 'benefit in kind' for taxation purposes.
-Loans should therefore be kept under review and potential benefits discussed with the Director of finance, business and operations who will consult with the Trust's Auditors as appropriate.
+Loans should therefore be kept under review and potential benefits discussed with the CFO who will consult with the Trust's Auditors as appropriate.